citp/privacy-policy-historical/c/ch/cha/chathostess.com.md

-> *The following text is extracted and transformed from the chathostess.com privacy policy that was archived on 2011-12-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111222012445id_/http%3A//chathostess.com/support.php%3Fp%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the chathostess.com privacy policy that was archived on 2013-05-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130506150212id_/http%3A//chathostess.com/support.php%3Fp%3Dprivacy) for the most accurate reproduction.*

-# Privacy Policy
+# Live Asian Cams and Asian Cam Sex @ ChatHostess.com

-PRIVACY POLICY
+**PRIVACY POLICY**

 We have created this Privacy Policy in order to demonstrate our firm commitment to privacy.
 This Privacy Policy explains our practices with respect to the collection, use, and disclosure of personal and non-personal information provided by visitors to our web site.
 By using this site, you signify your assent to these our privacy practices and the terms and conditions of our web site.